 MBBS (Hons1), FRACP

-Dr Chi completed her medical degree with an honours year at the University of New South Wales.
-She undertook physician training at Royal North Shore Hospital and Endocrinology Advanced training at Westmead Hospital.
-She has a strong interest in looking after patients with diabetes, and gestational diabetes.
+Dr Cecilia Chi completed her medical degree with an honours year at the University of New South Wales.
+She undertook physician training at the Royal North Shore Hospital and Endocrinology advanced training at Westmead Hospital.
+She has a strong interest in looking after patients with diabetes and gestational diabetes.

 She has published papers discussing different aspects of diabetes management and medications.